ConnorStroomberg/molgenis/molgenis-groups-ui/src/main/frontend/README.md

 # Groups UI

-> its a groups ui for your packages and entities
+> A user interface for managing your groups.

 ## Build Setup